 There are no other luxury vehicles in the Hyundai segment.
 When you ask someone to name luxury car brands Hyundai isn’t in the top five.
 In fact, there are other midsize segments JD Power could have used to classify the Hyundai Genesis.
 No one would have batted an eye if the Hyundai Genesis were a midsize conventional car, competing with the Toyota Camry, Honda Accord or Nissan Altima.
 How did JD Powers decide that the Hyundai Genesis was a luxury vehicle?

 Schuster gave me some insight into the process.
-“We look at price point, content, features.
-Then we look at the brand, the brand position and the image.
-Another deciding factor is the cross-shopping patterns and the trade-in patterns.
+“We look at the price point, content, features.
+Then we look at the brand, the brand position, and the image.
+Another deciding factor is the cross-shopping patterns and trade-in patterns.
 When someone buys a Hyundai Genesis what else were they looking at?”

-“You dont gain marketshare with a status quo strategy – competition will eat you alive!
-There is a risk/reward trade off and timing and market conditions certainly can be factors in the success of breaking down boundaries.
+“You don’t gain marketshare with a status quo strategy – competition will eat you alive!
+There is a risk/reward trade-off and timing and market conditions certainly can be factored in the success of breaking down boundaries.
 In addition, it also illustrates that the aspiration to become a premium brand is very strong.
 We (J.D.
 Powers) expect growth of the premium market to continue once the market is on the road to recovery.”